eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-metadata.md

 ## Reading Metadata Information

 Currently, the only way to retrieve stored Metadata is by a full thing query, e.g. via the [HTTP API](http-api-doc.html).
-But, `get-metadata` has to be added to the queried fields together with `thingId,attributes,_metadata`.
+But, `_metadata` has to be added to the queried fields together with `thingId,attributes,_metadata`.

 For example a `GET` request to `https://{ditto-instance}/api/2/things/{namespace}:{thing}?fields=thingId,attributes,_metadata` will yield the Metadata stored for the given Thing, in the following format: